List of Dexter characters: Dexter Morgan

 Dexter considers himself emotionally divorced from the rest of humanity; in his narration, he often refers to "humans" as if he is not one of them.
 He makes frequent references to an internal feeling of emptiness, leading to several attempts in his youth to "feel alive".
 He claims to have no feelings or conscience and that all of his emotional responses are part of a well-rehearsed act to conceal his true nature.
-In the Season 1 of the television series, he had no interest in romance or sex; this changed when he became involved with Lila in Season 2.
-He initially considered his relationship with Rita to be part of his disguise; however, by the end of the Season 4, Dexter had fully evolved into a family man and wished to rid himself of his self-titled "Dark Passenger".
+In the beginning of season 1 of the television series, he has no interest in romance or sex; this changes after his psychological breakthrough with Emmett Meridian.
+He initially considers his relationship with Rita to be part of his disguise; however, by the end of season 4, Dexter has fully evolved into a family man and wishes to rid himself of his self-titled "Dark Passenger".

+After his wife, Rita's, death in the season 4 finale, however, he is shocked, growing worse in multiple ways.
+He becomes emotionally paralyzed and breaks the code on multiple occasions.

-There are chinks in Dexter's emotional armor; he acknowledges loyalty to family, particularly his now-deceased, adoptive father, stating "If I were capable of love, how I would have loved Harry", since Harry's death, Dexter's only family has been his sister, Debra Morgan, Harry's biological daughter.
-At the end of the first novel, Dexter admits that he could not hurt Debra or allow Brian to harm her because he is "fond of her".
+There are chinks in Dexter's emotional armor; he acknowledges loyalty to family, particularly his now-deceased, adoptive father, stating "If I were capable of love, how I would have loved Harry".
+Since Harry's death, Dexter's only family has been his sister, Debra Morgan, Harry's biological daughter.
+At the end of the first novel, Dexter admits that he could not hurt Debra or allow Brian to harm her because he is "fond of her."